 The Impact Hub

-There are a number of resources on the Knowledge Network that you will find useful.
+There are a number of resources on the Knowledge Network here that you will find useful.
 There is the ‘User guide’, which gives step-by-step instructions on how to access the Hub and use its various features.
 We also have a user guide video, which will demonstrate how to access the Hub, add beneficiaries and assign surveys.

 Firstly, make sure you are using an internet browser that is supported.
 Internet Explorer is not currently supported, so please use an alternative such as Edge, Chrome or Safari.
-If your password is not being accepted, please e-mail Rachel Murphy who will be able to reset it for you.
+If your password is not being accepted, please e-mail Rachel Smith who will be able to reset it for you.

 If you are not currently using the Impact Hub for your project and would like to find out more, please use the tools available in the Impact Hub section of the Knowledge Network to learn more about this resource.
-If you would then like to use it for your project, please contact Rachel Murphy who will be pleased to organise a login for you.
+If you would then like to use it for your project, please contact Rachel Smith who will be pleased to organise a login for you.